Your shoulders are at risk of many types of injuries and overuse conditions.

 Your shoulder consists of joints, tendons, and several muscles, which puts it at risk for different types of pain and injuries.
-Some of the most common shoulder conditions we see are:
+Some common shoulder problems include:

 - Rotator cuff tears – The rotator cuff surrounds the shoulder joint and keeps the upper arm secure in its socket.
 Repeated overhead motions, like painting, can cause a rotator cuff tear, which is associated with pain that worsens with movement.
 Treatments for rotator cuff tears include physical therapy and surgery to smooth or re-attach the tear.